SAFE-Stack/docs/docs/template-overview.md

 * `landing`: adds Fulma with the ['Landing'](https://dansup.github.io/bulma-templates/templates/landing.html) Bulma template.
 * `login`: adds Fulma with the ['Login'](https://dansup.github.io/bulma-templates/templates/login.html) Bulma template.

-### Fable.Remoting
+### Remoting
 *Configures the SAFE app to use [Fable.Remoting](https://github.com/Zaid-Ajaj/Fable.Remoting) to the template.
+If this argument is not supplied, client / server communication will be handled through the standard routing and serialization mechanism of the server.
 See [here](feature-clientserver.md) for an overview of Fable Remoting and the alternatives for sharing data between client and server.*

 Usage: `dotnet new SAFE --Remoting`

-### Deployment
+### Deploy
-*Configures the SAFE app to elements needed for deploying to one of two different hosting models.*
+*Optionally configures the SAFE app to elements needed for deploying to one of two different hosting models.
+If this argument is not supplied, no explicit support for any hosting model will be provided.*

 Usage: `dotnet new SAFE --Deploy <hosting model>`